AndrewLuckritz/FinalProject/03-vpns.md

 ## 5. Trusted VPN Options

-Here are some well-regarded providers that focus on security and privacy:
+Here are some well regarded providers that focus on security and privacy:

 - **Mullvad**
 - **ProtonVPN**